 The purpose of any business is to make a profit, and so business goals need to be identified, with a clear business plan of how these goals will be achieved.
 The online world provides businesses with a number of solutions to make their business stand out online, one such solution is search engine optimisation.

 SEO means different things to different people, but for a business to be successful in the online arena, it should understand how SEO can help a business reach its goals, and how the SEO strategy is best implemented.
-With the help of Grapefruit Marketing Services, a leading SEO company London businesses turn to help develop their SEO strategy, we’ve put together some thoughts on your business can achieve this.
+With the help of Grapefruit Digital, a leading London SEO Service businesses turn to help develop their SEO strategy, we’ve put together some thoughts on your business can achieve this.

 Adding Value to SEO

 SEO can often be seen as a way of receiving organic traffic, and while this is true, this shouldn’t be how SEO is monitored overall.
 The goal posts have moved tremendously since the early days of the online world, and stuffing content full of keywords is no longer a viable option.

 The reason why search engines such as Google are popular is because of the quality search results it provides its online users with.
 In this regard, the first port of call should be to ensure that any content being created is of high quality and relevant to the website it’s being posted on.
 Anyone found to be ‘cheating’ the system can expect the search engines to omit their details from any search results.

 Although SEO is about traffic, it’s about getting the right kind of traffic.
 A business should aim to rank for keywords in its niche, not keywords that are deemed popular within search engines at the moment.
 Ranking for keywords out of your niche may bring more traffic in the first instance, but a business can expect these numbers to drop if online users are being fed content that doesn’t fit in with their search query.